Stability of superconducting gap symmetries arising from antiferromagnetic magnons

-In the AFMI, magnons reside in a reduced Brillouin zone (RBZ) compared to the full Brillouin zone for electrons in the NM, which introduces electron-magnon scattering of two types, i.e., regular and Umklapp [see Fig.~\ref{fig:structure}(b)].
+In the AFMI, magnons reside in a reduced Brillouin zone (RBZ) compared to the full first Brillouin zone (1BZ) for electrons in the NM.
+This introduces electron-magnon scattering of two types, i.e., regular and Umklapp [see Fig.~\ref{fig:structure}(b)].
 The electrons are scattered with a momentum within the magnon RBZ through regular scattering.
-This is the only relevant process for small Fermi surfaces, like those considered in Ref.~\cite{erlandsen2019enhancement} for the AFMI/NM bilayer, where magnon-mediated $p$-wave superconductivity was found.
+This is the only relevant process for a small Fermi surface (FS), like those considered in Ref.~\cite{erlandsen2019enhancement} for the AFMI/NM bilayer, where magnon-mediated $p$-wave superconductivity was found.
 In the Umklapp processes, the electrons are scattered out of the RBZ by receiving an additional momentum corresponding to a magnon lattice vector in the reciprocal space.
-This mechanism becomes important as the Fermi surface of the NM becomes larger and approaches half-filling, resulting in a $d$-wave phase based on the AFMI/NM/AFMI trilayer within a weak-coupling approach in Ref.~\cite{fjaerbu2019superconductivity} and within a strong-coupling approach in Ref.~\cite{thingstad2021eliashberg}.
+This mechanism becomes important as the FS of the NM becomes larger and approaches half-filling, resulting in a $d$-wave phase based on the AFMI/NM/AFMI trilayer within a weak-coupling approach in Ref.~\cite{fjaerbu2019superconductivity} and within a strong-coupling approach in Ref.~\cite{thingstad2021eliashberg}.
 Ref.~\cite{thingstad2021eliashberg} also finds $f$-wave pairing close to half filling with sublattice coupling asymmetry.

-In this work, we study magnon-mediated superconductivity in an AFMI/NM bilayer [see Fig.~\ref{fig:structure}(a)] within a weak-coupling BCS framework, where both regular and Umklapp scatterings are treated on an equal footing.
-We analytically derive expressions for the effective electron-electron interactions mediated by magnons and numerically calculate the resulting nonlinear gap equation at zero temperature in addition to the critical temperature with the linearized gap equation.
-By modulating the asymmetry of interfacial sublattice exchange coupling and the chemical potential in the NM, the transition between different superconducting phases (i.e., $p$-, $d$- and $f$-waves) are achieved.
-Our model provides both analytical and numerical insights into the AFMI magnon-mediated superconductivity, giving potential theoretical suggestions on how to realize and manipulate magnon-mediated superconductivity experimentally.
+In this paper, we study magnon-mediated superconductivity in an AFMI/NM bilayer [see Fig.~\ref{fig:structure}(a)] within a weak-coupling BCS framework, where both regular and Umklapp scatterings are treated on an equal footing.
+We analytically derive expressions for the effective electron-electron interactions mediated by magnons and numerically solve the resulting gap equation.
+Both the linearized gap equation close to the critical temperature and the nonlinear gap equation at zero temperature are solved.
+By modulating the asymmetry of interfacial sublattice exchange coupling and the chemical potential in the NM, transitions between different superconducting phases (i.e., $p$-, $d$- and $f$-waves) are achieved.